 Because this is an accelerated course, we don't follow the traditional academic calendar with long breaks at the end of each term.
-Instead, you'll have a four-day weekend at the end of each sprint and two weeks off at Christmas, Easter and summer.
+Instead, you'll have a 4-day extended weekend at the end of each sprint to reflect on your learning and development - you might combine this with a visit home or a weekend trip.
+You'll also have two weeks off at Christmas.
+Easter and summer.